graemerycyk/drijft/README.md

-# BusinessLaunch - Multi-language Landing Page
+# drijft - Multi-language Landing Page

 A modern, responsive landing page for a business incorporation platform with multi-language support (English, Dutch, and French).